 I have had bosses tell me before that any email I send them, about anything, needs to be no longer than three sentences or they will not read it, and will not address it.
 A bit extreme perhaps, but it does illustrate that those in charge have a LOT on their minds and need you to get to the point quickly and clearly.
 They may want to help, but if you’re stumbling and rambling, their patience may evaporate and they will be thinking about the time you are wasting, and not on your solution.

 You are in fundraising for a reason, and you are in the development office where you are because you are passionate about that particular cause.

 A good donor database should be exciting to you because it should enable you to focus in on donor retention and allow you to focus on fundraising and not on administration.
-If you aren’t excited because you see how a new Twitter integration can be used to cast a wider net for your constituents, you need to make sure you are about to recommend the right product.
+A red flag might be that you aren’t excited about a potential vendor.

-And when you do recommend that product, you need to make sure the ED and/or board are aware of why you are excited about this particular database.
+When you do recommend a product, you need to make sure the ED and/or board are aware of why you are excited about this particular software.
 I’ve had employees come to me and say, “well, I mean, I guess we could go with this because it might make our jobs a little easier.
 So… yeah, that’d be good.”
 Inspiring!

 Lay out your case methodically, carefully, concisely and passionately.
 You believe that one software system is perfect for the organization because it will allow you to fundraise more effectively.
 Convey THAT.

 Bloomerang hosted a webinar panel discussion with Jay Love and Sandy Rees where one participant asked about getting buy-in from board members:

 Question: We want to make a decision on purchasing fundraising software, but are having trouble getting buy-in from our board.
 Do you have any tips?